 A typical weekly timetable

-In the first year your time is equally divided between mathematics and physics, with about ten lectures and two paired tutorials a week.
-In addition you spend one day a week, over two terms, in the practical laboratories.
-In the second and third years the core and mainstream physics topics are covered, with about ten lectures a week and a mix of tutorials and small group classes.
-Practical work occupies two days a fortnight over four terms.
-In the fourth year you take two major options, about six lectures plus one class a week, plus the MPhys project.
+In the first year, time is equally divided between mathematics and physics, with about ten lectures and two tutorials plus one day in the practical laboratories a week.
+In the second and third years the core and mainstream physics topics are covered in tutorials and small group classes.
+Practical work is also done during the year.
+In the fourth year you take two major options and the MPhys project.

 Short options: eg